ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.16.1.
 AWS Site-to-Site VPN

-- A logical connection between a VPC and on-premise network encrypted in transit using IPSec, running over the public internet (in most cases).
+- A logical connection between a VPC and on-premise network encrypted in transit using IPSec, running over the public internet (in most cases) or over DX (in some cases).
 - This can be fully Highly Available if you design it correctly
 - Quick to provision, less than an hour.
 - VPNs connect VPCs and private on-prem networks.